-The Audit Committee is charged with the oversight of the internal financial controls and risk management systems, making recommendations to the Board on the appointment of auditors and the audit fee, monitoring and reviewing the conduct and control of the audit work as well as monitoring the integrity of all formal reports and announcements relating to the Group's financial performance.
+The Audit Committee is charged with the oversight of the internal financial controls and risk management systems, making recommendations to the Board on the appointment of auditors and the audit fee, monitoring and reviewing the conduct and control of the audit work, as well as monitoring the integrity of all formal reports and announcements relating to the Group's financial performance.
 The Committee has unrestricted access to the Group's auditors.
-Full terms of reference are available on the Group's website.

 The Audit Committee considers all proposals for non-audit services and ensures that these do not impact on the objectivity and independence of the auditors.
-The Audit Committee, in its meetings with the external auditors, reviews the safeguards and procedures developed by the auditors to counter threats or perceived threats to their objectivity and independence and assesses the effectiveness of the external audit.
+The Audit Committee, in its meetings with the external auditors, reviews the safeguards and procedures developed by the auditors to counter threats, or perceived threats, to their objectivity and independence and assesses the effectiveness of the external audit.
 The Group's policy on non-audit services performed by the external auditors is to address any issues on a case by case basis

-COMPOSITION AND MFFTINGS
+COMPOSITION AND MEETINGS